alinajohanna/ecommerce_project/readme.md

 ## Data Sources

-The dataset used for this analysis is from a fictitious eCommerce clothin sited developed by the Looker team and hsoted on [Google BigQuery](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?hl=de&project=prime-poetry-400408)
+The dataset used for this analysis is from a fictitious eCommerce clothin sited developed by the Looker team and hsoted on [Google BigQuery](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?hl=de&project=prime-poetry-400408).
 It's encompassing information on customer transactions, registration dates, and other relevant features.

 The raw dataset is stored in the `data/raw` folder of this repository and is based on a predefined SQL query.

+(SELECT
+   u.id AS user_id, u.first_name, u.last_name, u.age, u.gender, u.state, u.street_address, u.postal_code,
+   u.city, u.country, u.created_at AS registered_on, u.traffic_source AS user_traffic_source, o.order_id, o.status AS order_status, o.created_at AS order_created_at, o.num_of_item, SUM(oi.sale_price) AS revenue
+FROM `bigquery-public-data.thelook_ecommerce.users` u
+LEFT JOIN `bigquery-public-data.thelook_ecommerce.orders` o ON u.id = o.user_id
+LEFT JOIN `bigquery-public-data.thelook_ecommerce.order_items` oi ON u.id = oi.user_id
+WHERE  u.country IN ('France', 'United Kingdom', 'Germany', 'Spain', 'Belgium', 'Poland', 'Austria', 'España') GROUP BY u.id AS user_id, u.first_name, u.last_name, u.age, u.gender, u.state, u.street_address, u.postal_code,
+   u.city, u.country, u.created_at, u.traffic_source, o.order_id, o.status, o.created_at, o.num_of_item; )

 The cleaned and processed data sets can be found within the `data/cleaned` folder.